About: What Christ offers beyond religion

 – Pathwork Lecture #19

 As with the word “Jesus,” we often react strongly to the word “salvation.”
-In short, it just means that the door to heaven is open to us, and we can make the choice to walk through.
+In short, it just means that the door to heaven is open to us.
+We can make the choice to walk through.

 “Salvation means, among other things, Christ’s endless forgiveness and acceptance.
 It means that you can always find your way to God, no matter what you have done, and no matter what your Lower Self still wishes to do.
 The door is always open, you are never, never locked out.